jimleonardo/Expressur/README.md

 - "%" - remainder (5%2 equals 1)
 - "^" - power (6^6 equals 46656)
 - "=" - equals (7=7 equals 1 [true], 7=9 equals 0 [false])

+## Updated to .NET 8

+Expressur has been updated to .NET 8.
+Performance is substantially improved just with the upgrade.
+See results here <./dotnet7_vs_dotnet8.ipynb>.